Super and Young Vets

 Sharpey and Jamie continued their duel; Tamps forward again breaking through, twisting to make room for a shot, and the keeper again making a good save.

-As usual, Tamps strong play inevitably began to wane – play became sloppy and Crofton were starting to stretch the defence on the back of wayward passing.
-Crofton equalised in the most bizarre fashion.
 The ball was given away in midfield, and Crofton’s Danny surged forward.
 At the edge of the penalty area he was met by Baby with a robust challenge – was it a penalty or just outside the box?
 Graham decided neither and waved play-on.
 Crofton had just started their complaints when Chef helpfully through the ball back to Graham.
 Unfortunately as he was not in goal Graham could do nothing but give a penalty.
 Chef made his case, stating that he’d heard a whistle – this turned out to be on the other pitch.
 Big Al smashed the kick high into the net – Tony’s valiant dive to naught.

 Dino came on for Tom, with Doyley moving to the left-hand side of midfield.
 This almost immediately resulted in Tamps second goal.